 At first, it’s all about acceptance.
 When you encounter heartbreak, your emotions go wild and you can no longer stop them.
 In other words, you become emotionally unstable.
 That’s okay.
 Really.
 It is.

 You have invested a lot of feelings into your relationship with your significant one and now it’s all gone.
-Now is the time to experience other types of feelings, feelings which are not necessarily bad yet most people perceive it that way.
+Now is the time to experience other types of feelings, feelings that are not necessarily bad yet most people perceive it that way.

 You might feel disappointment, anger, frustration, sorrow, lack of hope, and so on.
 If you try to block or ignore these feelings, they’ll keep coming back until you accept them.
 Keep in mind that they’re emotions.